Lawlez/memepredict/README.md

 # memepredict
- predicts aaand publisher the latest trendy memes with the help of reddit API & fb Graph API
+ predicts and publisher the latest trendy memes with the help of reddit API & fb Graph API